-Prerequisite: JAPN 201 or four years of high school Japanese
+Prerequisite: A minimum grade of 'C' in JAPN 201 or four years of high school Japanese

 This course is the fourth semester of Japanese.
 This intermediate level course is a study of the Japanese language and of special topics on the culture of the Japanese-speaking world.
 Emphasis is on further development of cross-cultural awareness, as well as, the development of oral, listening, reading and writing skills in order to improve communicative competence in Japanese.